 In fall 2006, the Assessment of Learning Committee (ALC), the committee tasked with establishing and growing the infrastructure for the Student Learning Outcomes Assessment Cycle project, met for the first time.
 The committee consists of the SLO coordinators, representatives from each academic division, the student services division, as well as the institutional researcher, the co-chairs of accreditation, the Vice President of Academic Affairs, and the Dean Liaison.
 In spring 2007, representatives from the Compton Center joined the committee.
 Please view the Fall 2006 Progress Report for more information.
 For current committee membership, agendas and minutes from the meetings, please see the Assessment of Learning Committee page.

-The Core Competencies
+The Core Competencies (now called ILOs)

 The SLO Reporting Process